n3rd-bugs/weird-rtos/docs/STM32F407-Discovery.md

         #define RTOS_TARGET         TARGET_CORTEX_M4
         #define TOOL_TARGET         TOOL_ARM_GCC
     7. Select an appropriate sample and exclude all other samples from the build.
         a.
-For "enc28j60_demo.c" connect the device as provided configuration PA2 -> INT
+For "enc28j60_demo.c" connect the enc28j60 as provided configuration PA2 -> INT
             PA3 -> POW-RST
             PA4 -> CS